How to plan your Swim Marathon Challenge

 From August, complete a full or half marathon challenge over 12 weeks in your local pool or open water swim spot, and raise funds for the 1 in 10 people in the world who don’t have clean water drinking close to home.

 There are two main ways you can break a 42.2km swim into manageable swims over several weeks.
 The first option, which we recommend for people who already swim regularly, is to set a weekly target of the same distance each week and each session and space the distance out evenly (see Table 1).
-The second option is better if you haven’t been swimming regularly, starting from a small amount at the beginning and build up over time as your fitness improves (see Table 2).
+The second option is better if you haven’t been swimming regularly, starting from a small amount at the beginning and building up over time as your fitness improves (see Table 2).

 Table 1 – Even distance each week and each session (suitable for regular swimmers)